GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Don’t go into a two-year development with nothing coming out in the middle.
-Have something come out every two months, so you can evaluate, regroup, and restart.
+> ### The business of software building isn't really high-tech at all.
+It's most of all a business of talking to each other and writing things down.
 >
-> ~ *John Warnock*
+> ~ *Tom DeMarco*

 ---
 ## 🏎 Quick Facts